Topological modular forms and the absence of all heterotic global anomalies

-The anomalies are discrete quantities and invariant under continuous deformations.
-Therefore we do not need to deal with an individual SCFT $T$; we only need the equivalence class it defines under continuous deformations.
-These deformations do not even have to preserve conformality, as long as \Nequals{(0,1)} supersymmetry is preserved, so that we can isolate the supersymmetric R-sector vacuum of the right-movers.
+This allows us to take $\TMF$ classes $[T]$ as an input, rather than SCFTs $T$, for the purpose of our analysis, giving us considerable flexibility: the heterotic string constructions require an SCFT with a fixed $(c_L,c_R)$ as the input.
+But according to Conjecture \ref{conj:SST} of Segal-Stolz-Teichner, the equivalence classes which defines a TMF class is much more relaxed.
+The allowed deformations do not even have to preserve conformality, as long as \Nequals{(0,1)} supersymmetry is preserved, so that we can isolate the supersymmetric R-sector vacuum of the right-movers.
 The gravitational anomaly $\nu=2(c_R-c_L)$ of $T$, which is known to be an integer, is preserved under such deformations.
-According to Conjecture \ref{conj:SST} of Segal-Stolz-Teichner, the equivalence classes with fixed $\nu$ form the group $\pi_{\nu}(\TMF)=\TMF^{-\nu}(\pt)$.

 When we further impose that the theory $T$ has a symmetry $G$, its 't Hooft anomaly $k$ is also preserved under continuous deformations.
 According to \PhysicsFact~\ref{fact:anomaly}, the anomaly of a 2d spin theory $T$ with symmetry $G$ is classified by